 The Last Legion (2007)

-Let’s end this list with a rather peculiar film: The Last Legion, directed by Doug Lefler and based on a popular Italian historical novel by Valerio Massimo Manfredi, is an adventure movie set in the 5th century AD, which mixes aspects of the fall of the Roman Empire and legends of King Arthur.
+Let’s end this list with one of the most peculiar movies shot in Slovakia: The Last Legion, directed by Doug Lefler and based on a popular Italian historical novel by Valerio Massimo Manfredi, is an adventure movie set in the 5th century A.D.
+It mixes elements from the fall of the Roman Empire and the legends of King Arthur.
 Yes, it’s quite an oddity and, frankly, wouldn’t make any list if it weren’t for its Slovak setting.

 But… it’s not every day that you get to watch Colin Firth fighting in Slovak castles alongside a Bollywood star.

-Check out the top 10 movies shot in Prague and the Czech Republic!
+You can also check out the top 10 movies shot in the Czech Republic, Poland and Hungary!